josepCortesManyanich/FINALPROJECT/README.md

-# Project's name REST API
+# PURO-FIGHTERS
 ## Description

-This is a the backend repository for the React application `app's name`.
+This is a the backend repository for the React application `Puro-fighters`.

 ---